Full implementation of MCR 1.109 becomes effective April 1, 2022.

 The newest versions of all SCAO forms must be used for all Probate filings.
 Per MCL 600.855 and MCR 5.113(A) all filings MUST be submitted on an approved SCAO form if one exists.
 As of January 1, 2022 the Court will no longer accept outdated versions.
 Links to required forms can be accessed by clicking on the items listed on the sidebar.

 The Court encourages filing by e-mail whenever possible.
 Filing by e-mail will help ensure timely filings and quicker turn-around if there are issues with missing information or outdated documents.
 Filings can be sent to: email@example.com

 If you cannot file by e-mail you may:

-- File your documents in person, Monday through Friday 8:00 am to 5:00 pm.
-When filing in person please keep in mind that the Court cannot ensure filing can be completed while you wait.
-The Court may limit the number of filings that can be made in person by a single individual.
-A self-addressed stamped envelope will be required if you want copies returned to you after filing.
+- You may file your documents in person, Monday through Friday 8:00 am to 5:00 pm.
+When filing in person Court staff will not be processing filings while you wait.
+A self-addressed stamped envelope will be required if you want copies of your document returned to you after filing.

 Contact the Probate Court

 Probate Court staff cannot provide legal advice or guidance.
 This website has many useful resources if you wish to represent yourself however, in some cases seeking the advice of an attorney may be advisable.
 You may also visit Michigan Legal Help at: https://michiganlegalhelp.org/ for assistance in completing your filing

 Please contact the Probate Court in writing by mail or e-mail to do a case inquiry search.
 There is a $2.00 fee for case searches

 This court is committed to compliance with the Americans with Disabilities Act.
 If you require special accommodations to use the court because of disabilities, please contact the ADA Coordinator, Amy Etzel, at 517-543-7500 ext.
 4314 to make arrangements and fill out the ADA Request for Accommodations Form (PDF).